harbour/core/README.md

 ## on Windows hosts with POSIX shells (MSYS/Cygwin)

-> You can also use these shells to build Harbour on Windows.
+> Though you can use these alternative shells to build Harbour on Windows,
-> Generally it's recommended to use native shell though.
+> it's generally recommended to use the native one.

 To build: